LSBUSGP/NewInputSystem/README.md

 ![image](https://github.com/LSBUSGP/NewInputSystem/assets/3679392/68da388d-58da-4342-970b-f070792c1828)

-You need to explicity click the `Save Asset` button to save your changes.
+You need to explicitly click the `Save Asset` button to save your changes.
 This also generates the C# file `GameControls.cs` if you have chosen that option.

 Finally, we can add these controls to our object.
 Remove the `MoveDefaultInputAsset` component and add a new script `CustomInputAsset.cs`: